facebook/watchman/website/_docs/expr.name.md

 Finally, you may specify case insensitive evaluation by using `iname` instead of `name`.

+*Since 2.9.9.*

 Starting in version 2.9.9, on OS X systems where the watched root is a case insensitive filesystem (this is the common case for OS X), `name` is equivalent to `iname`.

+*Since 4.7.*

+You can override the case sensitivity of all name matching operations used in the query by setting the `case_sensitive` field in your query.